mandavamunya/BookStore/README.md

 - Dockerize, make the application scalable using kubernetes and deploy to Azure AKS
 - Add centralized caching (redis cache) and or inmemory caching inorder to improve book search efficiency.
 - Add exception handling in the worker / azure function
+- Book card component to show more details

 ## Reference
 1. https://github.com/Azure/azure-functions-core-tools